UCF/Athena-Framework/_docs/utilities/typography.md

 group: utilities
 ---

-The following utilities can be used to add additional styles to texts.
+The following utilities can be used to add additional styles to text.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Text alignment